- Topic 1: Recognizing academic texts Aktuální téma

 The first half of the course will be dedicated to the exploration of reading strategies, building up academic vocabulary and detailed reading of texts from selected fields of humanities.

-By November 6, the course participants will have searched for an original text (10-15 standard pages) written in English from their own field of study.
+By mid-term, the course participants will have searched for an original text (10-15 standard pages) written in English from their own field of study.